Catena-Media/pluribus/README.md

 Pluribus
 ========

-Node.JS cluster manager.
-Allows you to run multiple workers, handles reviving dead workers, graceful restart and shutdown of workers.
-Can run workers as different user/group to the master.
-Number of workers defaults to number of CPUs but is configurable.
+Cluster manager for NodeJS.
+Pluribus allows you to run multiple workers, handles automatic respawns, graceful restarts and graceful shutdowns.

+Workers run with reduce privileges by default, and the number of workers is configurable (but defaults to the number of CPU cores).

 Installation
 ============

-<pre>$ npm install pluribus</pre>
+<pre>$ npm install --save pluribus</pre>

 Simple example
 ==============